OlafGrzesiak/TrainingApp/README.md

 # Training App

-The Training App is a straightforward yet powerful workout tracking application crafted with C# and .NET.
+The Training App is a workout tracking application crafted with C# and .NET.
 This application empowers users to seamlessly add and display diverse workout sessions, meticulously recording essential details such as workout type, repetitions, and sets.

 ## Features
 - **Add Workout**: Users effortlessly input workout details and log them with precision.